Ipotrick/Daxa/README.md

   * full preprocessor integration
 * threadsafety:
   * all functions can be called in any context without external synchronization.
-  * this usually does not affect performance except for ressource creation wich is serialized.
+  * this usually does not affect performance except for resource creation which is serialized.
-* efficient automatic lifetime management of ressources:
+* efficient automatic lifetime management of resources:
   * reference counting to enforce shared ownership
-  * ressources are freed after all potential uses in command lists are over
+  * resources are freed after all potential uses in command lists are over
 * explicit synchronization:
   * auto sync usually comes with a high price in cpu overhead
   * allows for implementation of custom rendergraph